- Directed By: Cameron Crowe

 After Cameron Crowe’s third feature Jerry Maguire (1996) pulled in $273 million globally, all the studios were eager to land a first look deal with the filmmaker.
 In May 1997, Crowe signed a three year, first look deal with DreamWorks and Almost Famous was the only picture to materialize.
 DreamWorks was originally the sole financier of the movie, which was expected to come in at around $45 million.
 Cameron Crowe was the only marketable name attached to the project and he received the highest salary at $7 million.
 Even with a medium sized budget, Almost Famous was always envisioned as a small scale personal film and DreamWorks began to panic when the production went way over schedule.

-Filming for Almost Famous lasted 92 days, going one month over schedule and pushing the expenses $15 million over budget to at least $60 million.
+The budget for Almost Famous was $60 million after production went one month over schedule to 92 days, which pushed the expenses $15 million over budget.
 Even the music budget came in at $3.5 million.
 Just weeks before the movie was set to open, DreamWorks decided to broker a deal with Sony to offset their risk on Almost Famous.
 Sony was the studio behind Jerry Maguire and handed DreamWorks over $100 million for the overseas rights to Almost Famous and two other movies — the Ivan Reitman dud Evolution (2001) and An Everlasting Piece (2000). $35 million would go toward Almost Famous, $55 million would go to Evolution and the rest would go to the low budget An Everlasting Piece.
 Sony would split domestic revenue for Almost Famous 50/50 with DreamWorks and Sony would take just the foreign receipts for the other two movies.

 Knowing they have a decent product, but tough sell on their hands DreamWorks held 425 nationwide preview screenings of the movie to help spread word of mouth.
 Tracking indicated that audiences under 30 had little interest in the picture.
 DreamWorks decided to carefully expand the theater count over a few weeks to let positive buzz spread.